Survivorship: During and After Treatment

 Helping your pet avoid infections

-You might want to tell your vet that you’re getting treatment for cancer and might be at a higher risk of infection.
-Ask them if there are any specific problems you should watch for.
+If you have a weakened immune system, tell your vet that you’re getting treatment for cancer and might be at a higher risk of infection.
+Ask them if there are any specific problems you should watch for in your pets.
+To help keep your pets healthy:

-• Make sure your pets are up to date with any shots, vaccines, or flea and tick medicine.
+• Make sure your pets are up to date with any shots, vaccines, and flea and tick medicine.

 • Ask your vet if any vaccines are “live.”
 Check with your cancer team before your pet gets live vaccines.

-• Never let pets have expired or spoiled food, raw meat, or its juices.
+• Never let pets have expired or spoiled food, or raw meat or its juices.

 • Don't let your pet drink from the toilet or standing water outside.

 • Clean pet food and water bowls often.
-Keep pet beds clean.
+Keep your pets and their beds clean.
 Ask for help with bathing pets if needed.

 • Keep cats indoors.
 Outside cats can get a parasite infection called toxoplasmosis from birds or other animals.
 Even if it doesn’t make your cat sick, you can still get a serious infection.